 You are not Seth Godin.
 Again, please keep that in mind.
 His strategy might not work for you, especially for newbies like you and me.

-Even if you do all the things right and consider SEO, word count, consistency, building backlinks, write the best topics, etc. for your blog, there is a factor that can’t be measured and it is the most important of all.
+Even if you do everything right and consider SEO, word count, consistency, building backlinks, writing the best topics, etc., for your blog, there is a factor that can’t be measured and it is the most important.

 In science, to prove something, you have to do a series of experiments following the scientific method and publish it in a good science journal.

-Publishing on a science journal is pretty annoying.
-Your work will be reviewed thoroughly by a panel of experts and you’ll have to revise your article so many times on their comments and can also be rejected.
+Publishing in a science journal is pretty annoying.
+Your work will be reviewed thoroughly by a panel of experts, and you’ll have to revise your article so many times on their comments, and it can also be rejected.

-But, you can publish anything you want and release it to the world.
+But you can publish anything you want and release it to the world.
 Nobody tries to block you.
-So, that is why I told you, trustworthiness is the most important factor in blogging success.
+So, that is why I told you trustworthiness is the most crucial factor in blogging success.

 So, be an honest blogger.
 Try to tell them what you really believe.
-Your readers sense your honesty right away and come back for your opinion.
+Your readers sense your honesty right away and come back with your opinion.

-And the other thing I learned since the first day I started blogging is, we have to keep our expectations low if you would want to enjoy blogging and write every day.
+And the other thing I learned since the first day I started blogging is that we have to keep our expectations low if we want to enjoy blogging and to write every day.

-Blogging success does not come overnight even if you write better than Mr. Seth.
-So, you have to be patient and keep doing what you have already started.
+Blogging success does not come overnight, even if you write better than Mr. Seth.
+So, you must be patient and keep doing what you have already started.

-As you can see, becoming a successful blogger is not rocket science but the hardest thing is executing these practices.
+As you can see, becoming a successful blogger is not rocket science, but the most challenging thing is executing these practices.

-We’d love to hear how you started blogging who inspired you.
+We’d love to hear how you started blogging and who inspired you.